 Reduced instruction set architecture contains only the instructions commonly used by the processor.
 For less commonly used operations, the same effect can be achieved by executing multiple commonly used instructions.
 The reduced instruction set represents more MIPS, RISC-V, Power, Alpha, etc.

 The ISA somehow decides the application.
-It is common sense that the world’s most famous 2 ISA are X86 and ARM.
+It is common sense that the world’s most famous 2 ISA are X86 architecture and ARM architecture.
 Their application fields are totally different.

 99%+ of laptops, desktops, and servers are based on X86 or AMD64 ISA.
 The IPs belong to Intel and AMD.

-99+ of mobile phones, tablets are based on ARM ISA, the IPs are divided into A series, R series, and M series.
+99+ mobile phones and tablets are based on ARM ISA, and the IPs are divided into A series, R series, and M series.

 While RISC-V is very suitable for use in some specific application fields such as storage, edge computing, and AI applications.